Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 Dulce de leche frozen yogurt?

-Feel free to indulge in these foods occasionally, but don’t fool yourself into thinking you’re eating something healthy.
+Indulge occasionally, but don’t fool yourself into thinking you’re eating something healthy.

-Likewise, I saw ORGANIC GUMMY BEARS at the grocery store and burst out laughing.
+I saw ORGANIC GUMMY BEARS at the grocery store and burst out laughing.
 Oh, and they were also “Fat Free” and “Gluten Free.”

 INGREDIENTS: ORGANIC TAPIOCA SYRUP, ORGANIC CANE SUGAR, GELATIN, ORGANIC LEMON JUICE CONCENTRATE, ORGANIC TAPIOCA STARCH, ORGANIC POTATO STARCH, AGAR, COLORS (BLACK CARROT JUICE, BLACKCURRANT JUICE, CARROT JUICE, TURMERIC, PURPLE SWEET POTATO JUICE, CHERRY JUICE, RADISH JUICE), CITRIC ACID, ORGANIC SUNFLOWER OIL, NATURAL FLAVORS, ORGANIC CARNAUBA WAX.